Improve your home’s comfort and start saving energy today.

 Duct insulation and envelope tightness testing, also known as DET Testing, is required in the state of Georgia.
 According to state building codes, all duct insulation systems outside of conditioned spaces, as well as the building envelope, must be verified for proper sealing by a pressure test.

 Call Arbor Insulation Solutions at (404) 728-0001 today for a free estimate for testing for your duct insulation system.

 Blower Door Testing

 Blower door testing for new construction is accomplished by mounting a blower door in one of the doorways of new residential construction.
-This test is normally accomplished several days before Final Inspection.
 The blower door measures the amount of air moving through leaks while the house is slightly depressurized.
 The more air, the more leaks in the insulation.
 See below for leakage specifications.
 The IEEC code calls this a Building Envelope Tightness Test.